brunexgeek/bouncer/README.md

 datepattern = ^%%Y-%%m-%%d %%H:%%M:%%S
 ```

-Now we need to add the jail configuration with associate the filter and the actual log file.
-Create the file `jail.d/net-bouncer.conf` in the *fail2ban* configuration directory with the following content (adjust it for your scenario):
+Next, we’ll configure the jail settings to associate the filter with the actual log file.
+Create a file named `jail.d/net-bouncer.conf` in the same configuration directory, adjusting the content to match your specific scenario:

 ```
 [net-bouncer]